Food and Food Ingredients

 - Milk and milk products, including packaged ice cream products

-- Snack foods, spices, condiments, extracts, and artificial food coloring
+- Spices, condiments, extracts, and artificial food coloring

-- Sugar, sugar products and substitutes, unless taxable as candy
+- Sugar, sugar products, and sugar substitutes, unless taxable as candy

 - Tea